Aaron Judge Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.
+- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.

-- The Nationals' 4.94 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.91).

-- Nationals pitchers combine to give up the most home runs in baseball (189 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (190 total, 1.5 per game).

-- The righty's last appearance was on Tuesday against the Boston Red Sox, when he threw three innings, surrendering five earned runs while giving up five hits.
+- His last time out was on Wednesday against the Boston Red Sox, when the left-hander tossed 6 1/3 scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.